This post may contain affiliate links. Please read my disclosure policy.

 - 1/2 tsp. pepper

-- Saute the first 3 ingredients in butter in a big skillet over medium heat until tender.
+- TO MAKE FILLINGSaute the first 3 ingredients in butter in a big skillet over medium heat until tender.
 Add flour; stir until smooth.
 Cook 1 minute, stirring constantly.
 Add chicken broth and milk; cook, stirring constantly until thickened and bubbly.

 - Stir in chicken, peas, salt, and pepper.
 Cool before pouring into pie crusts.
 VERY important!